DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - As master clock, possible BPM is from 1 upto 900 (under consideration to increase, by using **frequency in Hz** beyond BPM 900).
 Can be set by continuous encoder moves + "SET" + "Cancel/Exit" only.

-- **HINT**: while modifying the CLOCK BPM (by using the continuous encoder), doing a right mouse click on yellow indicated BPM returns immediately to **default BPM 120**.
+- **HINT**: while modifying the CLOCK BPM (by using the continuous encoder), doing a right mouse click on yellow BPM readout returns immediately to **default BPM 120**.
+Holding SHIFT key while moving the continuous encoder changes the value very fast.
 While editing the clock BPM (or the Ext CLK slave mode), the parameter is automatically saved after 3-second timeout (auto-validation delay can be changed from **Global Settings** menu).

 - As slave clock, possible Ext CLK sync modes are, by received **pulse** trains, by **PPQN** (unfortunately, many jitters on Windows rigs who are using USB audio interfaces), or by **BPM CV** compatible behind [ImpromptuModular CLOCKED](https://github.com/MarcBoule/ImpromptuModular), who provide this amazing feature! (merci Marc).

-- A lot of pre-built ratios (86 exactly), including many exotic/even/prime/non-integer dividers and multipliers, from slowest **/16384** (KlokSpid MkII becomes a very very slow LFO, at BPM 1, beat will occur every...
+- A lot of pre-built ratios (86, to be precise), including many **exotic/even/prime/non-integer dividers and multipliers**, from slowest **/16384** (KlokSpid MkII becomes a very very slow LFO, at BPM 1 and /16384 modifier, beat will occur every...
 11 days, 9 hours and 4 minutes!), upto fastest **x128**.
 These pre-built ratios can be "picked" - in realtime - by any valid CV source.
-Other ratios are not supported.
+Please consider other ratios are not supported by KlokSpid MkII.

 - CV input can be manually set as **bipolar -5V/+5V** (it's the default setting for all CV inputs for this module), or optionally set as **unipolar 0V/10V**, depending your needs, via input on-screen menu (Select Input, choose the relevant input by clicking its box).
 Also, CV1, CV2, and CV3 can be changed "on-the-fly" via context menu (**INPUT ROLES** section).